Muthuvignesh25/Optical-Character-Recognition-using-Spring-Boot/README.md

-,h3>Introduction:<h3/>
+<h3>Introduction:</h3>
-                Developing symbols which have some value is a trait unique to humans.
+               <p> Developing symbols which have some value is a trait unique to humans.
 Recognizing these symbols and understanding the letters on an image is absolutely normal for us.
 We never really grasp letters like computers do, we completely base our ability to read them on our sight.

 On the other hand, computers need something more concrete and organized to work with.
 They need a digital representation, not a graphical one.